 Every dish I’ve tried from Sanctuary Bistro brings my taste buds to new realms of flavor and dimension I’ve never explored before.
 Chef Barry Horton is a classically trained chef who spent years refining his craft at The Stanford Inn, a well-known vegan eco-resort in Mendocino.
 There he learned to embrace organic, sustainable, vegan, locally harvested ingredients, which grew to be quite a passion.
 Chef Barry and his wife Jennifer Horton went on to open a vegan fine dining restaurant called Sanctuary Bistro in Charlotte, North Carolina.
 This recipe comes from their cookbook, Sanctuary Bistro’s Recipes for Everyday Living Cookbook.

 - 1–2 tablespoons of olive oil

-- 3 cups crimini mushrooms, thinly sliced (slice and use stems in recipe as well)
+- 3 cups of crimini mushrooms, thinly sliced (slice and use stems in the recipe as well)

 - 2 tablespoons fresh thyme, minced